Hyperbolic groupoids and duality: Groupoids with additional structures

 \subsection{Locally diagonal groupoids}

 \begin{defi} Let $\G$ be a groupoid of germs preserving a local product structure on $\G^{(0)}$.
-We say that the groupoid $\G$ is \emph{locally diagonal} (with respect to the local product structure) if there exists a covering $\mathcal{R}$ of a topological transversal by open rectangles such that if $g\in\G$ is such that $\be(g)\in R$, $\en(g)\in R$ for some $R\in\mathcal{R}$ and one of the projections $\proj_i(g)$, $i=1,2$, is trivial, then $g$ is a unit. \end{defi}
+We say that the groupoid $\G$ is \emph{locally diagonal} (with respect to the local product structure) if there exists a covering $\mathcal{R}$ of a topological transversal of $\G$ by open rectangles such that if $g\in\G$ is such that $\be(g)\in R$, $\en(g)\in R$ for some $R\in\mathcal{R}$ and one of the projections $\proj_i(g)$, $i=1,2$, is a unit, then $g$ is a unit. \end{defi}

 It is clear that if a covering $\mathcal{R}$ satisfies the conditions of Definition~\ref{def:locdiagonal}, then any covering by subrectangles of elements of $\mathcal{R}$ also satisfies the conditions of the definition.